 My studio is open all year, apart from Christmas and when I take annual holidays.
 Students can still have lessons during school holidays as when long breaks are taken, I often find students don't practice and can take a step back on return.

 I offer private tuition on a one-to-one basis and have an excellent pass rate.
 I teach all ages from 7 years upwards and believe that is it never too late to learn, my students are various ages and all learn at their own pace.
 Anyone can learn to play the piano and I'm a firm believer that "it's never too late to learn", most of my mature students have time on their hands to take up a hobby or to brush up their skills.

 Piano lessons are held on a weekly basis for 1/2 hour.
 I would expect my students to practice inbetween lessons, therefore, a piano would be advantageous or even an electronic keyboard.
 As the student progresses their instrument would need "touch sensitive" keys which can be found on most keyboards these days.
 Alternatively a digital piano is recommended.

-Piano lessons are held on my Yamaha U3 upright piano, ideally a piano at home is advantageous but many students start off with either an electronic keyboard or digital piano, either of these are suitable for beginner.
-As students progress a piano is recommended but I appreciate these take up alot of room and can be costly so the other alternative is a digital piano.
+Piano lessons are held on my Yamaha U3 upright piano and ideally, a piano at home is advantageous, but many students start off with either an electronic keyboard or digital piano, either of these are suitable for a beginner.
+As students progress a piano is recommended but I appreciate these take up a lot of room and can be costly so the other alternative is a digital piano.